-A: Yes.
-The proposal exceeds the existing building heights but pushing the building back in Waters Lane and towards Grosvenor Street to obtain the additional light in the plaza.
+A: Yes, if we redevelop the site it will be a complete rebuild.
+The current proposal will exceed the existing building height controls but pushing the building back in Waters Lane and towards Grosvenor Street to obtain the additional sunlight on the plaza.